 1997 Guralnick, R. P. and M. J. de Maintenon.
 1997.
 Formation and homology of radular teeth: A case study using columbellid gastropods.
 (Neogastropoda: Columbellidae).
 Journal of Molluscan Studies 63(1):65-77.

 Robertson, T, M. Döring, R. Guranick, D. Bloom, K. Braak, J. Otegui, L. Russell, J. Wieczorek, and P. Desmet.
 In Review.
 The GBIF Integrated Publishing Toolkit: Facilitating the efficient publishing of biodiversity data on the Internet.
 PLOS ONE.

 Parmentier, B, B. McGill, A. Wilson, J. Regetz, W. Jetz, R. Guralnick, M-N Tuanmu, N. Robinson, M. Shildhauer.
-Submitted.
+In Review..
 An assessment of methods and remotely sensed covariates for regional predictions of 1 km daily air temperature.
-Methods in Ecology and Evolution.
+Remote Sensing of Environment.

-Islam, M and R. Guralnick.
-Submitted.
+Islam, M and R. Guralnick. [outcome: Revise and Resubmit].
 Generic placement of the former Condaliopsis (Rhamnaceae) species.
 Systematic Botany.

 2011 Guralnick, R. P., L. Peterson and C. Ray.
 2011.
 Mammalian distributional responses to climatic changes: A review and research prospectus.
 Pp. 85-103 in:J. Balant and E. Beever (Eds.)
 Ecological Consequences of Climate Change: Mechanisms, Conservation, and Management.
 CRC/Taylor and Francis Boca Raton, FL.
 [Book Chapter]